The August Mindset: Some Back to the Classroom Resolutions

 The Together Teacher by Maia Heyck-Merlin

 This book is for any teacher who wants to better organize their classroom and their life.
-Heyck-Merlin provides great resources from calendars to to-do lists that teachers can use right away.
+Heyck-Merlin provides great resources from to-do lists to calendars that teachers can use right away.
 She also offers workshops to dig further into the ideas presented in the book.
 I know a few teachers who use her strategies to help maintain a work-life balance that I’m envious of.

 Rick Morris “Final Talk” & Rick Morris TV